West Bay Discovery Centre, West Bay, Bridport, DT6 4EN.

 At West Bay Discovery Centre we have both permanent and temporary free exhibitions for you to enjoy.
 Our pop up exhibitions are popular and are changed on a regular basis, so the Centre is a place that you can visit time and again.

-Coming Soon Pop Up Exhibition: Smuggling- Myth and Reality
+Exhibition: Smuggling- Myth and Reality

 Imagine a ship gliding in from France in the Dorset at midnight, the splash of a line going over the side: the sound of the oars splashing in the tide; a dark object being slipped into the sea, and another … and another.